The President's Council is comprised of the Executive Council and these distinguished members:

 Ms. Walsh holds a Master of Science in Construction Management & Business Administration from Arizona State University.
 Her Bachelor of Science Civil Engineering was also from Arizona State University, where she graduated Summa Cum Laude and was honored as the Outstanding Graduate in Civil Engineering.

-Dr. Zobel earned dual Bachelor of Science degrees in Hazardous Materials/Environmental Management and Civil Engineering from the University of Findlay and the University of Akron, respectively.
-She earned an M.S. in Civil Engineering with an emphasis in Environmental Engineering from the University of Akron.
-Ms. Zobel went on to earn her Ph.D. in Biodefense from George Mason University where her research addressed the role of naturally occurring Bacillus anthracis in biological incident preparedness and response.
-She is a Certified Hazardous Materials Manager at the master’s level, a Registered Biosafety Professional through the American Biological Safety Association, and a member of Tau Beta Pi, the engineering honors society.
+Dr. Zobel earned dual Bachelor degrees in Hazardous Materials/Environmental Management and Civil Engineering from the University of Findlay and the University of Akron, respectively.
+She earned a Master of Science degree in Civil Engineering with an emphasis in Environmental Engineering from the University of Akron where her thesis project focused on investigating a consortium of bacteria for their ability to degrade total petroleum hydrocarbons in soil.
+In addition, she earned her doctorate in Biodefense from George Mason University and her doctoral research and dissertation addressed the role of naturally occurring Bacillus anthracis in biological incident preparedness and response.

 Dr. Banville earned her Ph.D. at Université Laval, Canada in 1998 and has been employed at George Mason since 1999.
 She is the Director of the Division of Health and Human Performance which includes four undergraduate academic programs (Athletic Training, Kinesiology, Therapeutic Recreation, and Health and Physical Education Teaching Licensure Program) and two graduate programs (Exercise, Fitness, and Health Promotion and Athletic Training).
 She is also the Academic Program Coordinator for the Health and Physical Education Licensure Program.